Rodeo–Chediski Fire

 The Rodeo–Chediski Fire was a wildfire that burned in east-central Arizona beginning on June 18, 2002, and was not controlled until July 7.
-It was the worst forest fire in Arizona's recorded history until June 14, 2011 when the Wallow Fire surpassed it.
+It was the largest forest fire in Arizona's recorded history until June 14, 2011 when the Wallow Fire surpassed it.
 Several local communities, including Show Low, Pinetop-Lakeside, Heber-Overgaard, Clay Springs, and Pinedale, were threatened and had to be evacuated.

 Origin and development

 Initially, there were two separate fires.
 The first fire, the Rodeo, was reported on the afternoon of June 18 near the Rodeo Fairgrounds on the Fort Apache Indian Reservation by Cibecue.
-An arsonist was arrested on June 29 and was later charged.
+An arsonist, Leonard Gregg, was arrested on June 29 and was later charged.
 By early evening, around 1200 acre were ablaze.
 Increasing wind speeds fed the fire to over 2000 acre by the following morning, and when wind speeds increased to around 25 mph the fire grew rapidly, increasing fourfold over the next three hours.

 The Chediski Fire was first reported on the morning of June 20 near Chediski Peak east of Payson.
 It had been started by a stranded quad rider, Valinda Jo Elliott, trying to signal a news helicopter.
 Similarly fed by the strong winds, this fire spread to 2000 acre by mid-afternoon, and by the following morning it covered over 14000 acre.

 By June 21, the Rodeo Fire had consumed around 150000 acre.
 Around 8,000 people were evacuated; by the end of the fire, around 30,000 people would be moved.
 The two burning areas approached through crosswinds over June 21 and June 22 as a further 11,000 people were ordered to leave their homes.
 The burning areas joined on June 23 having consumed around 300000 acre of woodland.

 The fire's progress slowed after the two merged and by June 26 the fire was 5% contained by backburning, line building, and aerial retardant drops – protecting the settlements of Clay Springs, Linden and Pinedale, but 462600 acre had burned.
 The fire was 28% contained by June 28, but it was not fully under control until July 7 at a cost of $43.1 million.
 465 homes were destroyed in Pinedale and other small communities.
 The fire was declared a disaster area.
 RodeoFire.com was established at the fire's onset as a portal for concerned citizens and family members acting as an event update website.